extism/ruby-sdk/README.md

 But, unlike our `count_vowels` plug-in, this plug-in expects you to provide host functions that satisfy our plug-in's imports.

-In the ruby sdk, we have a concept for this call an "host environment".
+In the ruby sdk, we have a concept for this called a "Host Environment".
 An environment is just an object that responds to `host_functions` and returns an array of `Extism::Function`s.
 We want to expose two capabilities to our plugin, `add_credit(customer_id, amount)` which adds credit to an account and `send_email(customer_id, email)` which sends them an email.

 ```ruby